Do you know how much does it cost to have glass Cut?

 Yes!
 And many of them were given to us or bought at garage sales for $1 each.

-We were sure if we looked carefully, we would find a picture frame with a big enough piece of glass for this cutting glass project.
+We were sure if we looked carefully, we would find a picture frame with a big enough piece of glass for this project.
 Sure enough, we found one!

 Using a metal straight edge and the oil cutter from Michael’s he was able to quickly cut the three pieces of glass in about 20 minutes.

 When he put them in the lantern and cleaned them, you’d never know that the glass had been replaced.
-Cutting glass wasn’t so hard to do after all.
+Learning to cut glass at home wasn’t so hard to do after all.

 The Final Costs for the Cutting Glass Project